-In a power system Bus Admittance Matrix represents the nodal admittances of the various buses.
-With the help of the transmission line each bus is connected to the various other buses.
-Admittance matrix is used to analyze the data that is needed in the load or a power flow study of the buses.
+In a power system, Bus Admittance Matrix represents the nodal admittances of the various buses.
+With the help of the transmission line, each bus is connected to the various other buses.
+Admittance matrix is used to analyse the data that is needed in the load or a power flow study of the buses.
 It explains the admittance and the topology of the network.
+The following are the advantages of the bus admittance matrix.

 - I is the current of the bus in the vector form.